kritanjalijain/ML_from_Scratch/Day6_Projects/README.md

 ### Normal Equation
 Normal equation is the closed-form solution to linear regression.
 I also found out the results using this method.
+The script calls the file `normalEqn` to find the closed form solution without the need of feature scaling.

 ### Project Structure